frida/frida/CONTRIBUTING.md

 ### Rule

-Internal APIs should assume the API contract is not violated (which means the function is passed everything it needs) and omit any check on the arguments.
+Internal APIs should assume the API contract is not violated – i.e. that the function is passed everything it needs – and omit any check on the arguments.

 #### Wrong